flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued with non-linear regression today.

 **Thoughts**: It was actually a bit more straightforward than it originally seemed before I did the labs, so that was cool!
 I also recently checked out MIT's course on deep learning, which was also cool.

+### Day 47: October 7, 2020

+**Today's Progress**: Completed a lab on an introduction to decision trees.

+**Thoughts**: It was fun doing this lab, because one of the practice items was to figure out how to determine the accuracy of the model without using sklearn.
+Although it was only a few lines of code, I appreciate sklearn a little bit more now that I see the difference it makes for efficiency (in terms of coding).
+I've also started reading about the different distance metrics used in machine learning.
+It's cool how this goes beyond Euclidean distance, because up until recently, I hadn't realized just how many different metrics or types of metrics there were for accuracy and for distance.